Definition

 Traditional databases are more suitable for incremental data loading than columnar databases.
 Incremental data loading is a technique that implements a bulk data load into a database by loading only a subset of the data.

 Online transaction processing (OLTP) applications are also not suitable in column-oriented databases.
-Row-oriented databases work better for OLTP applications because they have better concurrent processing and isolation capabilities, and they use disk space more efficiently.
+Row-oriented databases work better for OLTP applications because they have better concurrent processing and isolation capabilities.
+Row-oriented databases can maintain ACID better than columnar ones.

 As the use of in-memory analytics increases, the relative benefits of row-oriented versus column-oriented databases may become less important.
 In-memory analytics is not concerned with efficiently reading and writing data to a hard disk.
-Instead, it allows data to be queried in random access memory.
+Instead, it allows data to be queried in RAM.

 Databases are a key part of data management.
 Find out what you need to know to effectively manage data in today's enterprise.